QuantEcon/lecture-python-advanced.myst/lectures/match_transport.md

 That means that it possible that equilibrium there is neither **positive assortive** nor **negative assorting**  matching, an outcome that   {cite}`boerma2023composite` call **composite assortive** matching.

-In such an equilibrium with composite matching, for example, identical workers can sort into different occupations, some positively and some negatively.
+For example, in  an equilibrium with composite matching,  identical **workers** can sort into different **occupations**, some positively and some negatively.

  {cite}`boerma2023composite`
 show how this can generate distinct distributions  of labor earnings  within and across occupations.